canonical-web-and-design/tutorials.ubuntu.com/tutorials/containers/deploying-storageos-on-kubernetes/deploying-storageos-on-kubernetes.md

       storage: 20Gi
 ```

-This example was taken from the Wordpress deployment, the annotation here has been replaced with StorageOS's created 'fast' storage class.
+This example was taken from the Wordpress deployment, the annotation here has been replaced with StorageOS's 'fast' storage class, this will ask Kubernetes/StorageOS to provision a volume according to the spec.

 Once all of the files have been created run: